acul009/svalin/readme.md

 While the svalin RPC-System is it's own crate, it's still missing a higher level API to build your own network.
 If you're interested in that, I'd be happy to hear about it.

+If you're based in the EU, you might also be happy to hear, that Svalin is a german project.

 TLDR: Rustdesk is primarily a remote software while Svalin is more similar to a generic coordinator.

 # Architecture